PrestaShop/open-source/slack/channels.md

 **#million-club-members-fr**
 - Description: A chat to discuss between big merchants of big shops
-- Users: Merchans only with invitation
+- Users: Merchants only with invitation
 - Owners: Nicolas Rateau (PrestaShop)
 - Status: Private
 - Language: FR